LFSCODE/AITurbo/README.md

 - Running time(second): The time from the start to the end of the job in the cluster

-- Ps: The number of parameter servers used by the job
+- Ps: The number of parameter servers used in the job

 - Worker: The number of workers used in the job